awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `user`
 Type: string
 Required: no
-The user name to use inside the container\.
+The user to use inside the container\.
 This parameter maps to `User` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--user` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
+When running tasks using the `host` network mode, you should not run containers using the root user \(UID 0\)\.
+It is considered best practice to use a non\-root user\.
-You can use the following formats\.
+You can specify the `user` using the following formats\.
 If specifying a UID or GID, you must specify it as a positive integer\.
 + `user`
 + `user:group`
 + `uid`